Sex education: Anti-LGBT

 Opponents often argue that teaching LGBT sex education would be disrespectful to some religions and expose students to inappropriate topics.
 They say that including homosexuality in the curriculum would violate parents' rights to control what their children are exposed to and that schools should not inflict a particular political view on students.
 Currently, multiple sex education curricula do not include LGBT topics, and research has reported that students often feel that they do not receive adequate instruction in LGBT sex topics.

 Parental rights in education

-Recently, some states have opted to restrict topics about LGBT matter and people.
-One of the most controversial laws passed has been labeled the "Don't Say Gay" law that has most recently been passed in Florida.
-The bill seeks to ban gender and sexuality issues being presented to students while in lower grade school in efforts to allow parents to make the decision as to when or if they will introduce their child to Gender and Sexuality subject matter.
+Recently, some states have opted to restrict topics about LGBT matters and people.
+One of the most controversial laws passed has been labeled the "Don't Say Gay" law, which has most recently been passed in Florida.
+The bill seeks to ban gender and sexuality issues being presented to students while in lower grade school in efforts to allow parents to decide as to when or if they will introduce their child to Gender and Sexuality subject matter.